-In short, safety managers and top management remind me of the popular book from the 80s, Men Are From Mars, Women Are From Venus.
+In short, safety managers and top management remind me of the popular book from the 80s, Men Are from Mars, Women Are from Venus.
 That is right.
 Safety managers and upper management are from different planets.

 Safety managers commonly come from operations, which is a very good thing.
 An understanding of operations is incredibly important when managing risk.

 How does a safety manager show the benefits and financial value that an SMS can bring to the organization?
 It becomes easier when the operating certificate is in jeopardy.
-Loss of the operating certificate equates to loss of revenue to sustain the organization.
+Loss of the operating certificate equates to a loss of revenue to sustain the organization.

 Yet how much "safety" is enough?
 This is a management decision and the answers are not always so clear to safety managers.
 Therefore, it becomes very important that both upper management and the safety team work together to determine the costs and benefits of managing the "appropriate level of SMS effort."
 You may be better off with a paper SMS.